cs4241-19a/a1-gettingstarted/README.md

         * Ruby
         * Python
         * unit testing
-3. Complete some technical and/or design achievements (see below).
+4. Complete some technical and/or design achievements (see below).
-3. Test your project to make sure that when someone goes to your main page, it displays correctly.
+5. Test your project to make sure that when someone goes to your main page, it displays correctly.
 You can do this locally by simply running `node server.js` from within the assignment directory.

-4. Modify the README file according to the specification below.
+6. Modify the README file according to the specification below.
-5. Commit and push all your changes to GitHub.
+7. Commit and push all your changes to GitHub.
-6. Deploy your project to Glitch.
+8. Deploy your project to Glitch.
 You can do this by [importing the repo from GitHub](https://medium.com/glitch/import-code-from-anywhere-83fb60ea4875)
-7. Ensure that your project has the proper naming scheme (guide follows) so we can find it.
+9. Ensure that your project has the proper naming scheme (guide follows) so we can find it.
-8. Create and submit a Pull Request to the original repo.
+9. Create and submit a Pull Request to the original repo.

-## Option 2 - Clone to Glitch, edit on Glitch, and then export to GitHub
+## Option 2 - Fork repo and import to Glitch, edit on Glitch, and then export back to GitHub
 Most of these steps are the same as option 1, except that you being by creating a new project Glitch using this repo as a staring point (just choose New Project > Import from GitHub for this and then paste in the link to your repo).
 At the end, you can export your Glitch project to GitHub by [following these instructions](https://www.youtube.com/watch?time_continue=77&v=aWJFbtrgW4E&feature=emb_logo). *Note that the location of the projecct export feature in Glitch has moved from what they show in this video.* It's now located in Tools > Import and Export (tools is located in the bottom left of the Glitch editor).

 ## Option 3 - Clone to computer, edit locally, push to GitHub, upload to Glitch